-The physical structure of sustainable homes are likely to be smaller and simpler but sufficient to provide families with the most amount of well-being as possible.
+The physical structure of sustainable homes are likely to be smaller and simpler but sufficient to provide families with the maximum well-being.
 There are a range of factors that affect the sustainability of a dwelling including type, size, shape, position, materials and construction method.

-Sustainable homes are ones that create the most well-being – comfort, security, privacy, health – whilst having the smallest ecological footprint as possible.
+Sustainable homes are ones that create the most well-being – comfort, security, privacy, health – whilst having the smallest possible ecological footprint.
 Everybody is different and would like different things from a home.
-In the past century whilst there has been cheap and abundant energy houses have become larger and more complex, although there is little evidence that this has made people happier.
-There is a strong case for thinking that having smaller, simpler, more affordable homes is much better for people and definitely for the planet.
+In the past century, whilst there has been cheap and abundant energy, houses have become larger and more complex, although there is little evidence that this has made people happier.
+There is a strong case for thinking that smaller, simpler, more affordable homes are much better for people, as well as for the planet.

 The factors that make the physical structure of a home sustainable or not are:

 - position, orientation and location

 Type refers to whether your home is an apartment in a block, an attached house (e.g. a row house), a semi-detached house, an apartment or flat within a detached house, or a fully detached house.
 In general an apartment is going to be much more sustainable, because it has a smaller ecological footprint, than a detached house, even if it has the same floor area.